 Walk description & directions

 Recorded on a cold, early-February day, under skies that turned from clear blue to threatening grey, this 9.5 mile walk isn’t really in the Goyt Valley.
 But it is fairly close, and I’m running out of new walks within the valley.
 So I hope I’ll be excused for adding it here!

 It’s the first walk that starts and ends beside a pub; the Robin Hood in Rainow (SK10 5XE).
-The landlord doesn’t usually mind if you use the pub car-park, providing you ask and then pop in for some refreshment before or after (or both!).
-But it’s usually easy to find on-street parking close by.
+There’s usually parking on the lane behind the pub (or elsewhere in the village) but the landlord doesn’t usually mind if you use the pub car-park, providing you ask and then pop in for some refreshment before or after (or both!).

 There is a bus service – No. 60 connecting Hayfield, New Mills, Rainow and Macclesfield – but I don’t think it runs very frequently.
 (There’s an app that lists times – NextBuses.mobi.)
 Also, the walk was very muddy in places when I walked it in February, so walking boots are highly recommended.

 1: From the Robin Hood pub, follow the road up the slope to your left.
 There’s a short stretch without a pavement, but it’s easily avoided by taking the narrow lane to the left.
 A short distance further along the road, turn right along a farm track, following the footpath sign.